Yautia

 Xanthosoma sagittifoliumClinical Encyclopedia

-Yautia, also known as malanga, is a starchy root vegetable rich in carbohydrates and dietary fiber, making it an excellent source of energy.
-It is commonly used in Caribbean and Latin American cuisines.
+Yautia, also known as malanga, is a starchy root vegetable rich in carbohydrates and dietary fiber, making it a great source of energy.
+It is commonly used in various culinary dishes and is known for its health benefits.

 Macronutrient Ratio